Hervey Bay in Australia is one of the top spots worldwide to go whale watching. Humpback whales use Hervey Bay as their playground when they take a

 The whales with their new born calves visit Hervey Bay between August and October on their way to Antarctica.
 “In the arctic ocean waters, the calves will die.
 It’s too cold.
 They don’t have enough blubber” the captain says.
 Whales use blubber as an insulation layer to keep warm while they dive to cool depths or travel to cold waters.
 The blubber is essential to be able to survive the cold, according to the captain.
 “So the mother feeds them up.
 They will spend a few weeks feeding, playing and relaxing before they head south to colder waters”, the captain says.

 We are coming closer to the whales.
 “That’s a Head Lunge manouvre” The captain says enthausiastically.
 A whale just jumped out of the water and falls forward back in.
 Humpback Whales are often called the star of the oceans, as they display various types of amazing physical behaviour when they surface.
-“That’s a twisted breaching manouvre“, tells the captain.
+“That’s a twisted breaching manouvre”, tells the captain.
+The whale twists mid-air while he jumps again.
 The show is very impressive.
+All whales have their own style, we learn from the captain.

 Now they approach the boat as close as a couple of meters.
 The sighting is magnificent as they rise from underwater to the surface to “say hello”, spouting a fountain, and then dive back under.
-Humpback Whales are well known for their curiosity and friendliness.
-They say a Humback whale even saved a diver from a shark one day.
+Humpbacks are well known for their curiosity and friendliness.
+They say a Humback even saved a diver from a shark one day.

 Then the whales suddenly disappear.
 “We don’t pick up their signals anymore, which means they dive deeper” the captain says.
 “It might take a while before they come back up again, so let’s see what else we can spot today”, he continues.
 In the far distance we see multiple pods breaching and spouting water.
 While we set sail to them, even some dolphins show up on the surface.